Above It All (song)

 "Above It All" is a song by Canadian-American rock supergroup Saint Asonia.
 It was released on May 6, 2022 as the lead single from the EP Introvert.
 The song was written by members of the band and Bill Watkins and was produced by Anton DeLost.

 Background

 On April 19, 2022, the band teased the song on their Twitter account with an image taken from the music video, along with the lyrics "We've been drowning for far too long."
 The song is about rising above chaos, negativity, judgment and living the life you want to and not the life that is expected by others.
 Lead singer Adam Gontier wrote the song during the first lockdown in Canada after COVID hit.
 Gontier states:

-Along with the songs release, the band announced the Introvert EP that would be released on July 1, 2022.
+Along with the song's release, the band announced the Introvert EP that was released on July 1, 2022.

 Music video

 The video for "Above It All" premiered via YouTube on May 6, 2022 and was directed by Justin Reich.